MattStacy-hub/OEM/dbcs-agents/README.md

  * Username: sysman
  * SSH private key: your key created in DBCS instance
 * Name doesn’t matter

+* Create a new named credential on OEM console
+  * Paste private key that you create in DBCS earlier
+  * Name doesn’t matter
+* When adding target manually
+  * /home/oracle

 ## 4. Open Firewall in DBCS Instance to Allow Traffic Through Port 3872